 Meanwhile, before the premiere and even before the release of a 12-song album, you can watch the following video of our show’s main song, “Malouin”.
 Enjoy!

 Recently, I had the pleasure to work for the first time on the soundtrack of a video game.
 The game is called “Hoverflow”, a pretty platformer created by my friend Simon Trebern.
 Feel free to watch the teaser here:

-This lockdown that we have just experienced suddenly gave me a huge amount of time and allowed me to realize a project of composition which I had been meditating on for the last two years: a symphony, whose four movements would be inspired by the mythical celtic Forrest of Brocéliande and its legends.
-It is now done, I recently achieved the writing of this first Symphony that I entitled “Les Sortilèges” (“The Enchantments”).
+This lockdown that we have just experienced suddenly gave me a huge amount of time and allowed me to realize a project of composition which I had been meditating on for the last two years: a symphony, whose four movements would be inspired by the mythical celtic Forest of Brocéliande and its legends.
+It is now done, I recently completed the writing of this first Symphony that I entitled “Les Sortilèges” (“The Enchantments”).
 I want to believe that my way of composing took a step further.

 I now am looking for an orchestra to give life to this last composition of mine.

 True climax of our year in Berklee and highlight of our program, going to London to conduct and record a final symphonic composition was a truly special moment for all of us, as we were standing in this mythical studio before all those musicians and engineers who were some of the best we could meet in the whole world.

 I found signifiant for me to compose a piece that would deal with intimately familiar theme and subject.
 This is why I chose to score a movie script that I wrote out a scene from J. M. Barrie’s Peter Pan, the scene being the one when Peter comes to pick Wendy and her brothers and takes them to Neverland.
 Being personally fascinated by the story of this child who would never grow up, I’m dreaming of the day when I can score a movie adaptation of this unique novel.
 A flying scene would be the perfect moment to let a big orchestra sound fully, in a great lyrical momentum.